naira24/Bellabeat-Fitness-Tracker-Analysis/README.md

 -   **Data Processing & Analysis:** Alteryx (`Workflow2.yxmd`)
 -   **Data Storage:** CSV files

-### 📁 Repository Structure

--   `DailyActivity.csv`: Daily activity data.
--   `SleepDay.csv`: Daily sleep data.
--   `WeightLogInfo.csv`: Weight logging information.
--   `Workflow2.yxmd`: Alteryx workflow for data processing and analysis.
--   `image.png`: Visual representation of insights-driven recommendations.

-*(Note: PDF files such as `chapter1.pdf`, `chapter2.pdf`, and `chapter3.pdf` were provided but could not be directly processed for content.
-If these contain additional project details, please extract the text and provide it for inclusion in the README.)*

 ### 🚀 Getting Started

 To explore this project:

 1. Clone the repository to your local machine.
-2. Open `Workflow2.yxmd` with Alteryx Designer to review the data processing and analysis steps.
+2. Open `Final Workflow.yxmd` with Alteryx Designer to review the data processing and analysis steps.
 3. Examine the CSV files to understand the raw data.

 ### 📄 License

 This project is open-source and available under the MIT License.
 (A `LICENSE` file can be added if not already present.)

-### 📞 Contact

-For any questions or collaborations, please reach out via the GitHub repository.